undus5/undus/content/posts/algorithm-design-manual-post-reading.md

-I finished the first eight chapters with some struggling, which cover topics about basic data structures and algorithms of sorting, hashing and graphs, but didn't follow much about divide and conquer principle, not to metion master theorem, probability theory, sigh, it's actually not about these theories, it's about my english level, again ...
-I can easily understand common technique stuff written in english, but when get involved into the part which using words to depict complicated or too abstract problems such as mathematical proof, things become difficult.
+I finished the first eight chapters with some struggling, which cover topics about basic data structures and algorithms of sorting, hashing and graphs, but didn't follow much about divide and conquer principle, not to metion master theorem, probability theory, sigh.
 Then I almost skipped the rest of the book, except for the first section of chapter 10, which covers dynamic programming with fibonacci numbers as examples.
-The rest parts, like chapter 9 combinatorial search, is so tricky, chapter 11, NP-completeness, what's that?
+The rest parts, something like chapter 9 combinatorial search, chapter 11 NP-completeness, are so tricky, made me frustrated, hehe ...
-Hehe ...

 I did some research after this disaster, many recommended "A Common-Sense Guide to Data Structures and Algorithms" by Jay Wengrow, maybe